 If you find a company you want to order from that won’t ship to you directly, there’s an easy workaround to get the product sent to your address.
 It’s called mail forwarding.

 Mail forwarding will give you an American address to enter during checkout.
-Once the package arrives to their address, employees of the company will repackage and ship the order to your final address.
-It costs extra, but if there’s a product you really want to get your hands on that won’t ship to you directly, this is a great way to do it.
+Once the package arrives at their address, the company’s employees will repackage and ship the order to your final address.
+It costs extra, but if there’s a product you want to get your hands on that won’t ship to you directly, this is a great way to do it.

 We recommend using a service like Shipito if ordering products from the United States.